 This is a spray-applied foam that is actually an insulating system, not a coating, but is worth mentioning.
 SPF roofing forms to any roof curb or penetration and provides insulating value.
 The surface of SPF insulation is coated with a urethane for protection and waterproofing.

-What are the Most Common Coating Issues?
+What are the Most Common Flat Roof Coating Issues?

-Even with the right choice in coating material, issues can arise that compromise the functionality of the coating.
+Even with the right choice in flat roof coating material, issues can arise that compromise the functionality of the coating.
 It is vital to know how your coating material is affected and what problems it could have.

 - Expectation of leak repair – Many coatings provide solar protection but not monolithic waterproofing.
 Some coatings are not even designed to seal leaks, and others only offer limited abilities to bridge cracks and voids in an existing membrane.
 Repair leaks and irregularities before applying a coating.

 - Blisters and Delamination – The presence of moisture or contaminants under the coating causes blistering and delamination.
 A long history of leaks in a roof will trap moisture between its plies and make the insulation wet and rigid.
 Failure to apply a primer disallows the coating to seal correctly.
-Remove all moisture, scrape loose material from existing coatings, and ensure a dry surface so coating is applied well.
+Remove all moisture, scrape loose material from existing coatings, and ensure a dry surface so the coating is applied well.

 - Inconsistent application – A complete, monolithic, and continuous surface with consistent thickness ensures proper coating performance, and prevents pinholes, skips, and holidays that keep the coating from sealing adequately.